Anyda Marchant

-Anyda Marchant (January 27, 1911 – January 11, 2006) was a lawyer (she was one of the first women to pass the Bar in Washington D.C.) and a founding partner of Naiad Press and A&M Books.
+Anyda Nelson Yarborough De Armond Marchant (January 27, 1911 – January 11, 2006) was a Brazilian-born American lawyer, one of the first women to pass the Bar in Washington D.C., and a founding partner of Naiad Press and A&M Books.
 She was also an author of primarily lesbian fiction, for which she wrote under the pseudonym Sarah Aldridge.

 Early life

 Marchant was born in Rio de Janeiro, Brazil to Langworthy Marchant and Maude H Arnett.
 One year after her, Marchant's younger brother, Alexander was born.

 Marchant's full birth name was Anne Nelson Yarborough De Armond Marchant, but early into life (at least by 1930), she began to shorten her name to Anyda, an acronym for her full name.

 By the time she was five, Marchant and her family moved to Washington, D.C.
 This move was spurred because Marchant's father had been appointed chief of the Translation Bureau of the Ministry of Agriculture of the Brazilian government.
 According to Marchant's obituary in The Washington Post, she told USA Today in a 1992 article that she recalled as a young girl seeing women in the suffragist movement "being arrested in Lafayette Park and bundled into paddy wagons."

 Sadly, when Marchant was just eighteen, her father died suddenly.